Alex-BusNet/Reveles/README.md

 ### Installing Git

-1. Open a terminal window and check to see if Git is already installed by entering the following into the terminal:
+1. Open a terminal window and check to see if Git is already installed by entering the following into the terminal: `git`
-	`git'
 > NOTE: Where the terminal is varies by distro.
 On Ubuntu it can be found by opening the search and typing 'terminal'
 > into the text field.
 Some Debian based distros have the terminal accessible in the taskbar by default.
 You may want
 > to lock the terminal to the taskbar for later use (right-click icon and select 'Lock to Launcher').